 According to reports, the decision to close Mendoza and the mountain was actually made back in September but wasn’t announced until last week.
 Why it took so long to reveal this news is unknown, as it no doubt gave hope to climbers and mountain guides alike.
 Anyone who was planning on traveling to Aconcagua in the next few weeks was likely to struggle to adjust their plans.

 With many countries seeing their largest number of coronavirus cases so far, it now looks like we’re further away from the pandemic ending than was once thought.
 That begs the question as to whether or not we’ll actually see a return to normalcy when it comes to mountaineering expeditions.

-The first big test will come in the spring in Nepal, which is as eager as any country to get back to the business of climbing.
-At the moment, there are a few isolated expeditions taking place in the Himalaya, but the fall season is a far cry from a typical year.
+The first big test will come in Nepal’s spring, which is as eager as any country to get back to the business of climbing.
+At the moment, there are a few isolated expeditions taking place in the Himalayas, but the fall season is a far cry from a typical year.
 And with the first COVID case now reaching the Khumbu Valley, it seems even the most remote regions of the planet aren’t safe from the virus.

 Whether or not this keeps climbers from go to Everest and other major peaks remains to be seen.
 And considering how cash-starved Nepal is at the moment, it seems unlikely that another cancellation will happen.
 Even if it probably should.

 Buckle up everyone, it’s going to be a while before things start to calm down.

 - 21-Year Old Briton Becomes Youngest Woman to Row the Atlantic - February 24, 2021

 - Wolverine ShiftPlus Polar Range Boa is Made for Your Winter Adventure - February 17, 2021

 - Wallet Lost in Antarctica 53 Years Ago Returned to Owner - February 9, 2021